Watch real Users. Understand Why User Struggle.

 DOM and Event Capture

-The script records mutations to the DOM (structural changes on the page) along with user events: clicks, scrolls, form inputs, mouse movements, and page navigations.
+The script records mutations to the DOM, along with user events: clicks, scrolls, form inputs, mouse movements, and page navigations.
 Some advanced tools also capture console errors, network failures, and custom events you define.

 Step 3